wildec2/java-selenium-framework/README.md

 ## Setup

 This will work straight out of the box once your java setup is ok.
 There's a gradle wrapper included so you don't have to install gradle.
-Just  use gradlew rather than gradle when running commands.
+Just  use gradlew(or ./gradlew) rather than gradle when running commands.
 Clone the repo, open in IntelliJ, build and run the tests.

 To fire up selenium grid: